 - As soon as the app has started, go to

 - From the window that appears, you will be able to choose the folder that you wish to encrypt; click on

 - Choose your encryption method and image format if you need to, and click on

 - From there, enter the password for your encrypted disk image and you are all set.

 After you have followed these steps, you will have a password protected disk image with your folders and files.
 You can follow the same process to encrypt a zip folder on a Mac.
 This is a great way to secure a limited number of files that you need kept safe on your Mac without having to encrypt the whole system.

 How to hide files in addition to password protection

 A great way to keep your files even safer would be to hide them within your macOS using a free application from Nektony – Funter.
 This way, in case someone does gain access to your machine, they will have a hard time locating your files as they won’t be visible to them in the first place.
 Simply follow the steps below to see how you can use Funter to hide files and folders on your Mac.

 - Launch the Funter app on your Mac.

-- Choose the folder or file that you need and right click on it, then use the feature on it.
+- Choose the folder or file that you need and right click on it, then use the

 - You can now search for hidden files with Funter.
 Simply type in the name of the file or folder that you have set as hidden in the search bar.